JakeDerkowski96/Base-Blocks/README.md

 	- Double click the project to open

 The C# Scripts file includes copies of all the c# code that makes up Base Blocks.
 There are multpile C# scripts that make up each scene of the 9 scene application.
 For orginzational purposes the scripts are organized by scenes.

 The Android Build file is an apk file.
 It is ready to be installed on any android device or android emulator.

-For emulator:
+# For emulator

 	- Base Blocks was tested on Android Studio, but any android emulator should work

 	- For best results have the android device be an android 10.0 and with an API of 29

 	- To install on the emulator; start the emulator and drag/drop the apk file on the emulator.
 	The file will automatically install.

 # Android